gnmearacaun/LXQt-Labwc/README.md

 nvim -V1 -v
 ```

-Btw: In case you want to start over and use a different branch (`stable` for example):
+In case you want uninstall or use a different git branch:

 ```
 cd neovim && sudo cmake --build build/ --target uninstall
 ```

-Alternatively, just delete the CMAKE_INSTALL_PREFIX artifacts:
+- Alternatively, just delete the CMAKE_INSTALL_PREFIX artifacts:
 ```

 sudo rm /usr/local/bin/nvim
 sudo rm -r /usr/local/share/nvim/
 ```

 ____

 The dark window dressing and some other elements of my config are thanks to https://github.com/stefonarch amongst other sources.
 ____